arakashic/chromatica.nvim/README.md

 semantic accurate syntax highlighting for C-family languages (using libclang).

-Currently, the project is in alpha state.
+The project is in alpha state, but it is fairly stable and usable now.

 ## Features